mtliba/Creating-a-Containerized-Web-Application-with-docker-compose/README.md

 ```shell
 docker-compose up --build
 ```
-* go to you browser and check : http://localhost:8000
+* go to your browser and check : http://localhost:8000

 * to stop all services :